Deforestation-free supply chain

 Tea is a central ingredient for some of our key brands.
 Our long-standing partnership with the Rainforest Alliance supports smallholder farmers around the world to adopt more sustainable practices, and our project with IDH - The Sustainable Trade Initiative is helping to reverse deforestation and as a result, improve rainfall, to support tea growing.
 We are a founding member of trustea, a sustainability code for the Indian tea sector.

-We took an important step forward in transparency by of all our global suppliers of black and green tea.
+We took an important step forward in transparency by publishing a list (PDF 493.34 KB) of all our global suppliers of black and green tea.
 By the end of 2021, 86% of all our tea was sustainably certified by Rainforest Alliance, or trustea verified.
 For both standards, deforestation is a critical non-conformance and leads to de-certification.

 Soy oil is a key ingredient in many of our products, like Hellmann’s mayonnaise.
 Most of the direct soy we use in our products (96%) comes from identified origins at the country level – mainly the US and Latin America.